 - Resilience Direct

 - www.kent.gov.uk

-- County Emergency Centre □ the relevant lead agency.
+- County Emergency Centre

+- The relevant lead agency.

-6.4 Fuel shortage
+8.4 Fuel shortage

-The Department of Energy & Climate Change (DECC) are responsible for the National Emergency Plan for Fuel (NEP-F) which is the emergency response plan for Central Government and the downstream fuel industry.

-The NEP-F contains a number of schemes which, if activated, can be used to control the supply of fuel to amongst others the public, the emergency services, utilities and local authorities.
+The Department for Energy Security and Net Zero (DESNZ) are responsible for the National Emergency Plan for Fuel (NEP-F).
+This is the emergency response plan for Central Government and the downstream fuel industry.
+The NEP-F contains a number of schemes which, if activated, can be used to control the supply of fuel to, amongst others, the public, the emergency services, utilities, and local authorities.

 The initial responsibility for leading the response is with the company whose operations are affected by the disruption.
-Only if the disruption has the potential to significantly disrupt fuel supplies will DECC activate the NEP-F
+Only if the disruption has the potential to significantly disrupt fuel supplies will BEIS activate the NEP-F

-Eight Designated Filling Stations (DFS's), retail filling stations with the purpose of supplying fuel only for priority use in an emergency have been identified in Kent.
+Eight Designated Filling Stations (DFSs) (retail filling stations with the purpose of supplying fuel only for priority use in an emergency) have been identified in Kent.
 Kent County Council Trading Standards provide support to the county in terms of monitoring and assistance at each DFS, together with staff from district councils and Kent Police.
 Each local authority has arrangements to manage its response to the implementation of the NEP-F, including the measures it will take to mitigate the effects of any disruption on provision of its services.